tweag/python-monorepo-example/content/blog/2022-07-14-taming-unix-with-nix/index.md

 ```

 Nix calls this structure a _store derivation_: a build task with unambiguously specified dependencies, persisted in the Nix store.

 Note how the `builder` is not `/bin/sh` any more, but a file in `/nix/store`, uniquely identified by the hash of its contents.
+The file system path `outputs.out.path` will be populated when the derivation is built, and would be different if we changed any parameter to `derivation` – or the contents of `/bin/sh` – before evaluatinng the Nix expression.

 The unwieldy syntax and the specifics of wiring up the build execution with `env` and `args` are rather arbitrary and have historical reasons.
-What matters here is that this construction has properties of a dataflow programming language:
+What matters here is that this construction has properties of a [dataflow programming][dfop] language:

 - Dataflow oriented: Build tasks can be composed.